My personal productivity tips – Part 1

 Planning what to do and doing the work are entirely different types of mental activity.

-In the next part, I will continue the list of productivity tips that I have discovered and adopted, so stay tuned and share your experience on productivity in the comments!
+In the next part, I will continue the list of productivity tips I have discovered and adopted, so stay tuned and share your experience on productivity in the comments!